Zellement/shantymen-2019/src/pages/about.md

 2019 was as usual a very busy year culminating with the gig at Cromer Pier Pavilion Theatre on Thursday 17th October 2019 with their good friend, journalist, author and all round entertainer Mr Keith Skipper.
 At this gig the Shantymen were able to donate all of the profits from the Pier gig, some £6,000, split between the charities of Cromer & Sheringham RNLI and Nelsons Journey.

-Although 2020 was the Shantymens 30th Anniversary year and somewhat special they were left in a very surreal situation with the impacts of Covid19.
-They had been planning a series of local gigs at Local Theatres but that was not to be thus they put a series of virtual songs together for the Sheringham Carnival which were aired on their Facebook page and the Carnival Facebook page on Thursday 6th August at 7.30 pm.
+Although 2020 was the Shantymen's 30th Anniversary year and somewhat special they were left in a very surreal situation with the impacts of Covid19.
+They had been planning a series of local gigs at local Theatres but that was not to be thus they put a series of virtual songs together for the Sheringham Carnival which were aired on their Facebook page and the Carnival Facebook page on Thursday 6th August at 7.30 pm.

-It is now 7th May 2021 and the group are picking up the threads and have booked a few tentative gigs to start later in the year.
-They have agreed a date of Sunday 14th November 2021 with Openwide to revisit Cromer Pier Pavilion Theatre to do a gig with their good freind and all round entertainer Mr Keith Skipper and look forward to performing again and meeting up with old friends.
+In May 2021the group picked up the threads and eventually completed about 10 gigs through to the end of November 2021.
+They completed their special gig at the Cromer Pier Pavilion Theatre on Sunday 14th November.
+Unfortunately their good friend Mr Keith Skipper was indisposed but his colleague and all round entertainer Olly Day took his place and the gig was enormously successful allowing the Shantymen to donate all the gig profits to Sir Norman Lamb Mental Health Charity as well as Comer & Sheringham RNLI's.

 Brian J Farrow